alishalawani/message-board-web/README.md

 - Navigation

 ## Grows
-- The push notification is currently not functioning, the service worker setup needs more work and debugging
+- The frontend push notification is currently not functioning, the service worker setup needs more work and debugging